owfinlay/dog-detector/README.md

 # dog-detector

-This is a project for dog-bark-detection.
+This is a project for dog-bark-detection and dog-inspired notification.